GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: sRASL: Optimized ASP-based Causal Discovery

-This implementation of sRASL allows the user to specify a maximum undersampling rate to consider ({\tt maxu} on line $3$). \cite[Theorem 3.1]{plis2015rate} provides an upper bound for when undersampling could involve informative changes.
-In practice, the plausible undersampling rate will often be much lower than the theoretical upper bound.
-Our efforts are primarily directed towards neuroimaging applications, so we here use a maximum undersampling rate of $20$.
-The underlying rate of brain activity is generally thought to be $\sim100$ milliseconds and fMRI devices measure approximately every two seconds.
+where $\gamma$ is the transit number\footnote{Length of the ``longest shortest path'' from a node that touches all simple loops of the SCC.}, $d$ is graph diameter\footnote{Length of the “longest shortest path” between any two graph nodes.}, and $n_{F}$ is the Frobenius number.\footnote{For set \textbf{B} of positive integers with gcd(\textbf{B}) = 1, $n_{F}$ is the max integer with $n_{F} \neq \sum_{i=1} ^{b} \alpha_{i} B_{i}$ for $\alpha_{i} \geq 0$} In practice, the plausible undersampling rate will often be much lower than the theoretical upper bound in Theorem~\ref{upperbound}, and so {\tt maxu} could be set by expert knowledge.
+For example, the underlying rate of brain activity is generally thought to be $\sim100$ milliseconds and fMRI devices measure approximately every two seconds.
 Hence, $u=20$ is a plausible upper bound on undersampling in fMRI studies.\footnote{Of course, the actual undersample rate could be much lower than $20$.
-Voxels typically contain $8-10$ layers of neurons, so the ``causal timescale of a voxel'' could easily be $1000$ ms (i.e., $u=2$).}
+Voxels typically contain $8-10$ layers of neurons, so the ``causal timescale of a voxel'' could easily be as high as $1000$ ms (i.e., $u=2$).}

-Line $6$ adds the additional constraints implied by the acyclicity of between-SCC connections.
-And lines $7-8$ ensure that we consider the full space of possible $\textbf{G}^{1}$.
-Lines $9$ and $10$ find paths of length $L$ in the graph (i.e., an edge in \textbf{G$^{L}$}).
-Line $11$ similarly finds bidirected edges in \textbf{G$^{L}$}.
-Lines $12-15$ then ensure that sRASL returns only $\textbf{G}^{1}$ for which there exists $u$ such that $\textbf{G}^{u} = \mathcal{H}$.
-If sRASL initially returns the empty set (i.e., there are no suitable $\textbf{G}^{1}$), then sRASL instead finds optimal (though not perfect) outputs (see Section \ref{sec:optim} for details).